ksoze84/usefun/README.md

 You can return promises from your actions, and the state will be updated on resolve.
 Or you can call a promise without returning it, and the state will be updated immediately.
 Either case will work independently without problem.

 But what if you want to update in call **and** in resolve?.
-This can be solved by referencing functions from the setState collection itself:
+This can be solved by referencing functions from the set collection itself:
 ```tsx
 function detailsFun () {
   let data : any[] = [];